poush/H2/README.md

 # h2

-Currently works for youtube only, Copy any youtube url and press Ctrl/Command + Shift + V
+Currently works for youtube and pdf files, Copy any youtube or PDF url and press Ctrl/Command + Shift + V

 Inspired from Helium app.